cleanflight/blackbox-tools/Readme.md

      blackbox_decode [options] <input logs>

 Options:
    --help                  This page
-   --index <num>    Choose the log from the file that should be decoded (or omit to decode all) --limits         Print the limits and range of each field --stdout         Write log to stdout instead of to a file --debug          Show extra debugging information --raw            Don't apply predictions to fields (show raw field deltas)
+   --index <num>           Choose the log from the file that should be decoded (or omit to decode all) --limits                Print the limits and range of each field --stdout                Write log to stdout instead of to a file --unit-gps-speed <unit> GPS speed unit (mps|kph|mph), default is mps (meters per second) --debug                 Show extra debugging information --raw                   Don't apply predictions to fields (show raw field deltas)
 ```

 ## Using the blackbox_render tool